FAMILY FRIENDLY MUSEUM AWARD 2014 IS LAUNCHED

 Post: Telegraph Family Friendly Museum Award, Kids in Museums, Can Mezzanine, 49-51 East Road, London N1 6AH

 Want to let everyone know you’re behind the Award?

 Display our Quentin Blake illustrated Telegraph Family Friendly Museum Award posters.
 Email [email protected] to get your free copy.

 A group of Kids in Museums volunteers sift through all the hundreds of nominations and whittle them down to a longlist.

 The longlisted museums are presented to a panel of experts.
 These experts pick a shortlist.

 The shortlisted museums are road-tested anonymously by families, using the Kids in Museums Manifesto as a guide to their family friendliness.

-This shortlist is then road-tested anonymously by families.
-Would your family like to help pick the winner?
+Families – Would your family like to be mystery museum judges and help pick the winner?
 Then email [email protected].

 Want to find out more about the history of the Family Friendly Museum Award?

 Have a look at some of our previous winners.